username-gigo-is-not-available/undergraduate-study-programs-preprocessor/README.md

 #### If running the application with local storage:

-- `INPUT_DIRECTORY_PATH`: the path to the directory where the input files are stored
+- `INPUT_DATA_DIRECTORY_PATH`: the path to the directory where the input files are stored
-- `OUTPUT_DIRECTORY_PATH`: the path to the directory where the output files will be saved
+- `OUTPUT_DATA_DIRECTORY_PATH`: the path to the directory where the output files will be saved

 #### If running the application with MinIO: